ShowBaba/microservice-sample-go/README.md

 ## BASIC MICROSERVICE PROJECT IN GO

-This project is a basic blog application backend, my attempt at implementing a microservice application with different communication protocols
+This project is a basic blog application backend, my attempt at implementing a microservice application with different communication design patterns

 ### Here's my proposed architecture
 ![microservice-architecture image](microservice-architecture.png)